 |Download Instructions||Watch a Video||Practice|

-5 Ways to NEVER Get a Ticket in Royal Oak
+5 Ways to AVOID GETTING a Ticket in Royal Oak

 - True Up: When you see your meter is expired, true up -- that is, pay for any 'expired' time before you drive off and you will not get a ticket so long as you have not exceeded the limits.
 (See bullet No. 1.)
 No longer do you need to race back to your meter.
 Whether your meter expired 5 minutes ago or 20 minutes ago, you can pay at the pay station for any unpaid time you used.
 No other parking meter allows you to do that